Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Simplify the display of a media on the left or the right (see [user guide]).
 It is the same block that existed in [Omeka Classic] [Exhibit `file-text`].
-It was migrated to a block group with blocks Media and Html.
+It was migrated to a block Group with blocks Media and Html.

 #### Search form